renslightsaber/lcnet_test/README.md

 ## ⚙️ Training Settings
 Batch Size is fixed as 16 and also number of epochs is fixed as 30.

+### 🛠️ Environment

+- OS: Ubuntu 20.04
+- Python: 3.10
+- PyTorch: 2.x
+- CUDA: 11.x
+- GPU: NVIDIA RTX A6000

+> All training and evaluation were performed on a single NVIDIA RTX A6000 GPU.

 ### 🧪 Loss Function

 ```python